 A symptom is a change in the body or the mind.
 Loss of memory is a symptom of dementia.
 Changes in judgment and logical thinking are also symptoms of dementia.
-Judgment is the ability to make a decision or form an opinion after thinking about something for a while.
-Logic is the ability to do something step-by-step or to understand the sequence of a task.

 Behavior is how we act, move, and react to our environment.
 Anger and happiness are behaviors.

 Symptoms and behaviors change as dementia gets worse.
 For some people symptoms can get worse really fast.
 For others symptoms may get worse gradually-over 10 to 20 years.
-A good way to understand this is to look at how things change in the early, middle, and late stages of dementia.
+A good way to understand symptoms and behaviors is to look at how things change in the early, middle, and late stages of dementia.

-Changes in Mild Dementia
+Symptoms and Behaviors in Mild Dementia

-The early or mild stage of ADRD begins with mild forgetfulness, especially memories of recent events.
+The early or mild stage of dementia begins with mild forgetfulness, especially memories of recent events.
 Forgetfulness might be the most obvious symptom at this stage, especially in Alzheimer's disease.